 Bicycle Network have some great information on their website with suggested routes for riding to the ferry.

-Travelling with an bike, e-bike or e-scooter as part of your commute, means that you can travel for free.
-However, these modes of transport come in all shapes and sizes, so whether or not we can take them on board will be assessed by the skipper and crew on a case-by-case basis.
+Bikes, e-bikes and e-scooters come in all shapes and sizes, so whether or not we can take them on board will be assessed by the skipper and crew on a case-by-case basis.
 As safety is our number one priority, we will take into account the item weight (30kg max), ease of manoeuvrability, and suitability for safe stowage.
-It may be necessary to lock up your ‘ride’ at the pier before boarding – we’ll still let you on for free.
+It may be necessary to lock up your ‘ride’ at the pier before boarding.

 All modes of transport (excluding electric wheelchairs and mobility scooters) need to be easily and safely pushed across the gangway – as opposed to being ridden.